NextronSystems/asgard-manual/usage/setup.rst

 Setup Guide
 ===========

-Set up a New ESX VM and Mount the ISO
+Create a new ESX VM and Mount the ISO
 -------------------------------------

 Create a new VM with your virtualization software.
 In this case, we will use VMWare ESX managed through a VMWare VCenter.